daniel-c/iSimulatorExplorer/README.md

 ### What is iSimulatorExplorer? ###

+iSimulatorExplorer is a simple OS X application written in Swift to browse the available iOS Simulators on your system.
+It provides the following functions:

+* View informations and status on each available iOS simulator.

+* Launch the iOS simulator

-* iSimulatorExplorer is a simple application to browse the available iOS Simulators on your system and to quickly open applications program and data folder.
-Additionaly iSimulatorExplorer can easily add/remove trusted certificate on iOS Simulators.
-This make it easy for example to test applications connecting to development server with self-signed certificates as importing CA certificates is not directly supported in the iOS simulator.
+* Quickly open applications program and data folder in Finder.

+* Add/remove/import/export CA certificate on iOS Simulators.
+This make it easy to test applications connecting to development server with self-signed certificates or using a man-in-the-middle proxy like mitmproxy where you need to install the proxy CA in the simulator.

 ![iSimulatorExplorer screen](img/screen1.jpg)

-* iSimulatorExplorer is written in Swift and is a good example of how accessing undocumented API using late-binding can be achieved in Swift.

 ### System requirements ###